Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Spin-Density Wave at Edge

-We calculate the magnetic structure at the edge in the absence and presence of SOC.
-At the (001) edge, longitudinal SDW occurs in the absence of the SOC, whereas excitonic transverse SDW occurs in the presence of SOC.
-The wavenumber vectors of the SDW at the edges of these materials are susceptible to being varied by carrier doping.
+We calculate the three-dimensional real-space-dependent spin susceptibilities in the presence of the edge.
 Hereafter, we fix the temperature to $1.0$ K. Similar results are obtained at edges $i$=$1$ and $i$=$N_c$ because spatial inversion symmetry is protected.
 Therefore, we discuss the magnetism at the $i$=$1$ edge.